Scoppettuolo/RokuPal/README.txt

 ---

-RokuPal https://github.com/Scoppettuolo/RokuPal is the first reasonably stable version of RokuPal - The Friendly Rock.
+RokuPal https://github.com/Scoppettuolo/RokuPal is the first more-or-less stable version of RokuPal - The Friendly Rock.

 It is essentially a modern fork of Drupal 6, but heavily modified.

 "Roku" is Japanese for 6.
-"Rokku" (ロック) is the Katakana phonetic adaptation of the English word "rock."
+"Rokku" (ロック) is the Katakana phonetic adaptation of the English word "rock".
 "Pal" means friend in English and is also the suffix of "Drupal."

 Hence...: